keploy/keploy/pkg/plugin/proto/README.md

 # Proto Package Documentation

-This package contains all the `proto` files and auto generated code of the plugins.
-It is an independent package.
+This package houses all the `proto` files and the auto-generated code associated with the plugin's proto.
+It is designed as an independent module.